akka/akka-persistence-cassandra/README.md

     libraryDependencies += "com.github.krasserm" %% "akka-persistence-cassandra" % "0.4-SNAPSHOT"

-This version of `akka-persistence-cassandra` depends on Akka 2.4.M2 and is cross-built against Scala 2.10.4 and 2.11.6.
+This version of `akka-persistence-cassandra` depends on Akka Akka 2.4-RC1 and is cross-built against Scala 2.10.4 and 2.11.6.
 It is compatible with Cassandra 2.1.0 or higher.
 Versions of the Cassandra plugins that are compatible with Cassandra 1.2.x are maintained on the [cassandra-1.2](https://github.com/krasserm/akka-persistence-cassandra/tree/cassandra-1.2) branch.

 Migrating from 0.3 (Akka 2.3)
 -----------------------------